-Drive on the right, overtake on the left.
+Drive your hire car on the right, overtake on the left.
 Unless otherwise indicated, vehicles coming from the right have priority at junctions.

-If fitted, seat belts must be worn at all times by all occupants of the vehicle.
+Seat belts where fitted must be worn at all times by all occupants of the hire vehicle.

 Driving with children

-Children aged 12 and under or shorter than 1.35m are not allowed to travel in a car unless supported in a child seat or booster seat unless the vehicle has only two seats, and be supported in a child seat, booster seat or other appropriate child restraint.
+Children under 12 and shorter than 1.35m are not allowed to travel in a car as front seat passengers.
+They must travel in the rear, unless the vehicle has only two seats, and be supported in a child seat, booster seat or other appropriate child restraint.

 Blood alcohol limit